Earth: Some People Are Simply Not On It

 These flat-earth types are amazing to me.
 Seriously!
 Some of them are near violently invested in this ridiculous notion.
 Why?
 What does it really matter?
-Why do you care if I believe in this with you or not?
+Why do you care if I believe in this round earth or not?
 For that matter (and pretending for a second that flat-earth is correct), how does believing this or investing energy into it improve my life at all?

 What in the world would be the motive of such conspiracies anyway?
 I’ve been told that it’s about resources.
 Others have suggested it’s another tick on a long list of conspiracies meant to keep people ignorant.
-While I agree that there is plenty of that going on, and completely disregarding the irony of the source of such statements, I guess I’m just having a hard time even considering that Pythagoras, Aristotle, Christopher Columbus, Ferdinand Magellan and Juan Sebastián Elcano were all conspiring with the American government and/or NASA to fool the people of the 21st Century.
+While I agree that there is plenty of that going on, and completely disregarding the irony of the source of such statements, I guess I’m just having a hard time even considering that Pythagoras, Aristotle, Christopher Columbus, Ferdinand Magellan, and Juan Sebastián Elcano were all conspiring with the American government and/or NASA to fool the people of the 21st Century.

-Of all the things we could be focusing on our energy on, the argument of “flat-earth” or “round-earth” shouldn’t be one them.
+Of all the things we could be focusing our energy on, the argument of “flat-earth” or “round-earth” shouldn’t be one of them.
 I know… there is a lot of information out there to consider about how and why the earth is flat – even though we can’t find a single flat planet in the entire known universe.
 I know there are a lot of tests that evidently prove the earth is flat – even though sunsets and sunrises still happen at different times depending on your longitude.

 Don’t get me wrong; I’m taking it for what it’s worth.
-Similar to how I wouldn’t put too much weight in the criticisms of a toddler, I don’t put too much weight into the research of someone whose main research tool is Youtube and yet… somehow managed to miss videos like this in his extensive research.
+Similar to how I wouldn’t put too much weight in the criticisms of a toddler, I don’t put too much weight into the research of someone whose main research tool is Youtube, and yet… somehow managed to miss videos like this in his extensive research.

 The point is that these types of heated debates should not be going on in 2018.
 I have often criticized modern government-run education; situations like this are partially why.
 The education system/curriculum has simply failed us and our future.
-It has divided us and ensured that twisted ideas like “flat-earth” and socialism are not only promoted, but also accepted.
+It has divided us and ensured that twisted ideas like “flat-earth” and socialism are not only promoted but also accepted.
 Why?
 They simply do not teach critical thinking anymore.
-The inability to critically think should be alarming to those of us that can.
+The inability to think critically should be alarming to those of us that can.
 Imagine life in 20 to 30 years.
 Imagine what it will be like as these people teach their children about such ridiculous notions; as people who harbor such ideas become leaders and/or teachers (that make policy); and as no one is able to stop such thoughts from progressing into the minds of those around them because critical thought is no longer valued.

-It’s scary because all of the evidence, all of the science, all of the logic and all of the reason, probably mean very little to a “flat-earther” and these will continue to mean little to nothing to them until they personally leave earth to see it for themselves or until one of them miraculously visits the mythical edge and brings back the evidence.
-Unfortunately for the rest of us, due to their educational, financial and motivational limitations, it is unlikely that they will have this opportunity in their lifetime.
+It’s scary because all of the evidence, all of the science, all of the logic, and all of the reason, probably mean very little to a “flat-earther,” and these will continue to mean little to nothing to them until they personally leave earth to see it for themselves or until one of them miraculously visits the mythical edge and brings back the evidence.
+Unfortunately for the rest of us, due to their educational, financial, and motivational limitations, it is unlikely that they will have this opportunity in their lifetime.
 This means that the rest of us will unfortunately and continually have to endure these ridiculous debates.
 The good news is that the lack of evidence for their side will help keep the truth alive by ensuring that children continue to ask questions.

-That being said, I agree that there is something going on that keeps some people ignorant to certain truths.
+That being said, I agree that there is something going on that keeps some people ignorant of certain truths.
 Maybe it’s government education; maybe it’s something more sinister.
 Clearly, whatever it is, it is working quite well.
 Of course, I’m sure “flat-earthers” are saying the same thing about me right now.
-Perhaps I’m some sort of brainwashed fool who has bought into the lie or perhaps everything I’ve studied is from “them”.
+Perhaps I’m some sort of brainwashed fool who has bought into the lie, or perhaps everything I’ve studied is from “them.”
 The good news is that one of us is wrong and one of us is right, and no matter which one it turns out to be, our lives will still go on as though this ridiculous debate never occurred.

 At the end of the day, perhaps its best that I remember what Mark Twain said: